Uncivil War Birds: Plot

 Amidst the backdrop of the American Civil War, the Stooges inadvertently enlist in opposing factions: Moe and Larry in the Union Army, and Curly in the Confederacy.
 Complications arise when each faction mistakes the others as captives, leading to a series of mistaken identities and comedic misunderstandings.

 As the confusion escalates, Moe and Larry, seeking to evade capture, resort to donning Confederate uniforms.
 However, their ruse is short-lived as they find themselves ensnared within Union army headquarters.
 In a bid for freedom, the trio resorts to a theatrical minstrel show performance, adopting blackface disguises.
 Despite the absurdity of their antics, they manage to elude their captors and escape.

 Ultimately, the narrative culminates in matrimonial bliss for the Stooges as they wed their respective brides.
-However, the joyous occasion takes an unexpected turn when the brides promptly retaliate against their newlywed husbands with physical aggression following their first kiss when the trio accidentally spliting their drinks behind their new wives backs.
+However, the joyous occasion takes an unexpected turn when the brides promptly retaliate against their newlywed husbands with physical aggression following their first kiss when the trio accidentally spill their drinks behind their new wives backs.